michaelsdr/momentumnet/README.rst

 Quickstart
 ----------

+The main class is MomentumNet.
+It creates a Momentum ResNet for which forward equations can be reversed in closed-form, enabling learning without standard memory consuming backpropagation.
+This process trades memory for computations.

-To get started, you can create a toy momentumnet:
+To get started, you can create a toy Momentum ResNet by specifying the functions f for the forward pass and the value of the momentum term, gamma.

 .. code:: python